Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 Talk contents
 --------
 The talk will aim to introduce these tools and give some practical examples.
-Once completed it will be shown how easy it is to publish your work to :
+Once completed it will be shown how easy it is to publish your work to various formats.
+Some of the topics covered in the talk are lister below:

 item   | description
 ---- |  -------